sol-eng/singularity-rstudio/README.md

 Please note that this can be a very time-consuming process.
 Ensure that your temporary folder (e.g. `/tmp` or wherever the environment variable `TMP`/`TMPDIR` etc. points to) has sufficient amounts of disk space available.
 You will definitely need around 4 GB of disk space.
 A benefit of singularity containers is that they are much smaller (<50 % of docker image size) but they take a while to build.

+Also make sure you set the 'SLURM_VERSION' variable to the same version  than your HPC cluster is using.

 # Docker container for RSW

 ## Preparation